niteshraj2310/Agroforestry/README.md

-## A termite walks into a bar and asks “Is the bar tender here?”
+## How do you steal a coat?
+You jacket.